This post has been updated Feb. 10, 2023.

 Volunteers screen hundreds of entries from countries around the world before settling on the final 70 or so films.
 Unlike the festival’s judging panel which is made up strictly of professionals, the screening panel is made up of movie lovers of all types, ages, and sophistication levels.
 They are tasked with ranking the films by enjoyability.
 The judges will find the best entries.
 The goal of the screeners, and the festival organizers in general, is to ensure everyone has a good time.

 “I think what keeps people coming back is it is a very dynamic event,” Victoria says about the selections.

 The movies, shown in one- or two-hour blocks throughout the weekend, span genres and styles, from Oscar-nominated animated shorts to the first efforts of up-and-coming young filmmakers.
 “A lot of people think the submissions are all local,” says Victoria, but dozens of countries are represented every year.
 “You’ll see actors you recognize,” she says.
 They are, however, all short (30 minutes or less).
 This means you’ll get a chance to see several entries per block spanning a variety of material from intense dramas to comedies, animation, sci-fi, and of course, art-experimental.
 If something isn’t your style, take a break to grab a drink and come back in for the next one.
 There is always someone around to chat with about the films throughout the weekend, whether in the lobby or as you walk around town and see fellow Fest attendees.

 Because remember, this event is all about having fun.

 Things to do

 Learn something new: Each year the festival hosts a free Filmmaking Workshop.
-This year the topic is Art/Experimental Film Appreciation and features a panel discussion hosted by WCU Film Studies Professor Victoria Tischio.

 New to Hello, West Chester?
 Subscribe to get the latest news and events happening in and around the borough.